Infinitesimal calculations in fundamental groups: Introduction

 \subsection{Geometric topology}

-The geometric genesis of our work is illustrated in an elementary analysis of the Borromean rings, which are depicted in Figure~\ref{borromean3}.
+The geometric genesis of our work is illustrated in an elementary analysis of the Borromean rings, which are depicted in Figure~\ref{borromean3}, going back to works of Massey \cite{Massey_1980} and further developed by Hain \cite{Hain-LinkGroups}.

-Here two components have Seifert surfaces chosen, in red and blue.
-Beginning at the marked basepoint, we record intersections of the third component with those surfaces down the left edge of the square in Figure~\ref{cobordism}, which represents the domain of that component.
+In the figure, two link components have Seifert surfaces chosen, drawn in red and blue.
+Beginning at the basepoint marked by a star, we record intersections of the third component with those surfaces down the left edge of the square in Figure~\ref{cobordism}, which represents the domain of that component.
 These four intersections alternate between red and blue, with signs determined by whether the third component is directed out of or into the page.
-These signs alternate, and in fact with any choice of basepoint the third component represents a simple commutator in the fundamental group of the first two components.
+These signs alternate, and in fact with any choice of basepoint, the third component represents a simple commutator in the fundamental group of the first two components.

-The square in Figure~\ref{cobordism} represents the behavior of such intersections under an imagined isotopy of the third component.
+The square in Figure~\ref{cobordism} represents the possible behavior of such intersections under an isotopy of the third component.
 Assuming transversality of the homotopy, the preimage of the two Seifert surfaces would be curves, pictured in red and blue, which are disjoint.
 Because the colors of the left ends of these curves alternate, and the curves are disjoint, all four curves must have endpoints on the right edge.
-So a homotopy of this component pulling it away and resulting in the unlink is impossible.
+So a homotopy of this component resulting in the unlink is impossible.
 The Isotopy Extension Theorem can now be invoked to complete a proof that the Borromean rings are linked.

-In general Hopf invariants can measure elements of fundamental groups by tracking intersections with codimension one submanifolds, for example these Seifert surfaces.
-Cohomology does this through signed counts of intersection points.
-The example above illustrates the use of finer combinatorial structure -- the interleaving of intersection times -- in a case where the simple counts vanish.
+In general, the Hopf invariants discussed in Section~\ref{categorical} measure elements of fundamental groups by tracking intersections with codimension one submanifolds such as the Seifert surfaces in the example above.
+Cohomology is the most basic form of this: counting signed intersection points of a curve and a hypersurface.
+The example illustrates the greater discernibility of counting more intricate combinatorial configurations -- the interleaving of intersection times -- in a case where the simple cohomological counts vanish.